fleschutz/Jenkins-build-farm/README.md

    - (replace HOSTNAME by the computer name where Jenkins has been installed)

 3. **Unlock Jenkins**
-   - Execute `sudo cat /DISPLAYED/PATH/TO/initialAdminPassword` to show the admin password
+   - Execute `sudo cat /DISPLAYED/PATH/TO/initialAdminPassword` to display the initial password
-   - Enter the admin password to unlock Jenkins
+   - Enter the initial password to unlock Jenkins

 4. **Install Plugins**
    - Click on **'Select plugins to install'** and add these plugins: